If it's live telly you're after, some of the UK's most popular shows are available on Freeview.

 Channel 5 HD

 Along with soaps, sport and original dramas, digital channels like E4 show hit US sitcoms and dramas.
 You can also watch movies with Film4, which show a mix of Hollywood blockbusters and world cinema.

-If you have a TV with Freeview built in, it won't cost you anything to start watching digital channels, though you will need a TV license.
-If you have an older TV, Freeview boxes cost less than £30 and just need to be plugged into your TV with your aerial and a scart lead or HDMI cable.
+If you have a TV with Freeview built in, it won't cost you anything to start watching digital channels, though you will need a TV licence.
+If you have an older TV, Freeview boxes cost less than £30 and just need to be plugged into your TV with your aerial and a SCART lead or HDMI cable.

 If you prefer to watch TV shows and films on demand, the main UK terrestrial channels all have free online catch up services that let you do exactly that: